 Trains are cheap and so much fun

-Trains do reach quite many places and are ridiculously cheap and are just as entertaining as Marshrutki: I saw people loading countless plastic bags full of cakes, fruit and wedding decoration just to go 3 short train stops.
+Trains are a perfect mode of transportation for backpacking in Georgia.
+They reach quite many places and are ridiculously cheap and are just as entertaining as Marshrutki: I saw people loading countless plastic bags full of cakes, fruit and wedding decoration just to go 3 short train stops.
 Just note that trains are rather slow and don’t go very often.

 Tbilisi is chaotic